jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Set/kubectl-set-image.md

-# kubectl set
+# kubectl set image

-## Environment

-Lets explore how to set different images using kubectl
+The `kubectl set image` command is used to update the image of a container in a pod.

 ```shell
 # images